Sexual Risk Orders & Interim Sexual Risk Orders

 The Anti-social Behaviour, Crime and Policing Act 2014 (amending the Sexual Offences 2003 Act) sounds like an Act that has been around long enough for the police, prosecution and courts to have got to grips with its intricacies.
 This is unfortunately not the case.
 Very few applications have been brought to court and so the courts’ experience is still very limited.

-The police, and particularly the National Crime Agency, have only just realised the weapon the act has placed in its armoury.
+The police, and particularly the National Crime Agency, have realised the weapon the act has placed in its armoury.
 They can obtain an order of the most draconian terms against any person of interest to them, without having to prove any offence to the criminal standard.
 Once the order is made a police officer can attend at your home address, unannounced, and demand to inspect all communication devices and the history of searches contained within each.
 In reality, there is no ability to refuse such a visit or inspection.

 - Police, on occasions, misunderstand the new laws and the powers they are afforded under them: